About Our Association

 With the town and New York State, we co-sponsored a feasibility study to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
 By cleaning Fresh Pond from the bottom-up, we can permanently restore its health, safety, and natural beauty and improve water quality in the aquifer while removing nitrogen and other contaminants flowing through our pond into our creeks and bays.

 While this restoration program was getting underway, our association raised money for the town to hire lake managers to harvest decaying lily pads each year for mulch.
-In 2024, following our July harvest, Fresh Pond’s clarity tripled and stayed clear for the summer.
-Cleanup for 2025 is now being scheduled.
+In 2024, following our mid-July harvest, Fresh Pond’s clarity tripled and stayed clear for the summer.
+For 2025 we plan two “muck to mulch” harvests.
+Our early July cleanup/harvest removed ovar a ton of lily pads and algal mats so far.
+With your generous support we plan a follow up cleanup this year, tentatively August 5th and 6th.

-We raised funds for an engineer to carefully study the ecology of the pond and to design the most effective long-term remediation project.
-In 2022, the town of Shelter Island engineering deparment working with our engineers developed full scale specifications and plans.
+In 2022, the town of Shelter Island engineering deparment working with our engineers developed full scale specifications and plans for a a long-term pond restoration.
 In Spring 2024 the NYS Department of Environmental Conservation approved those plans and granted permits.
-For 2025, we applied for and were awared a grant of more that a quarter of a million dollars from New York State, to which the town has contributed $32,500 and the Fresh Pond Neighbors Association will contribute another $32,500 in matching funds.
+For 2025, we applied for and were awared a grant of more that a quarter of a million dollars from New York State, to which the town is contributing $32,500 and the Fresh Pond Neighbors are contributing another $32,500.

 If you would like more information, please contact us at freshpondsi@gmail.com.